 How to Increase Your Car’s Trade-In Value

-3. Don’t Neglect the Tires
+3. Make Sure the Tires Are Good

-6. Shop Around for the Best Price
+6. Shop Around for the Best Trade-in Price